EDUCBA Logo

 Example #3

-To Calculate AVERAGE Time
+To Calculate the AVERAGE Time

-With the help of the average function, I need to find out the average time.
+With the help of the average function, I need to find the average time.
 Let’s apply the Average function in cell “I10”.
 Select the cell “I10”. where the Average function needs to be applied.

 Average in excel Example 3-1